knadh/listmonk/README.md

 ### Installation and use

 - Download the [latest release](https://github.com/knadh/listmonk/releases) and extract the listmonk binary somewhere.
-- Copy `config.toml.sample` to `config.toml` and add your configuration (SMTP and Postgres DB credentials primarily).
+- Run `./listmonk --new-config` to generate a sample `config.toml` and add your configuration (SMTP and Postgres DB credentials primarily).
 - `./listmonk --install` to setup the DB.
 - Visit `http://localhost:9000`.
 - Since there is no user auth yet, it's best to put listmonk behind a proxy like Nginx and setup basicauth on all endpoints except for the few endpoints that need to be public.
 Here is a [sample nginx config](https://github.com/knadh/listmonk/wiki/Production-Nginx-config) for production use.